Malumbo21/java_leaflet/README.md

 - **Multi-Framework Support**: JavaFX and Vaadin implementations
 - **Java Platform Module System (JPMS) Compatible**: Fully modularized for Java 17+
 - **Unified API**: Consistent interface across different UI frameworks
-- **Multiple Map Providers**: Support for OpenStreetMap, Mapnik, and other tile providers
+- **Multiple Map Providers**: Support for OpenStreetMap, Mapnik, and other tile providers with the ability to add custom providers
 - **Interactive Features**: Markers, polygons, polylines, circles, and more
-- **Event Handling**: Comprehensive event system for map interactions
+- **Event Handling**: Comprehensive bi-directional event system for map interactions, receiving events from client and sending commands to the map
-- **GeoJSON Support**: Load and display GeoJSON data
+- **GeoJSON Support**: Load and display GeoJSON data with support for custom styling and filtering
 - **Customizable**: Extensive customization options for map appearance and behavior
 - **Fluent API**: Builder pattern and method chaining for easy configuration
+- **Context Menus**: Support for native context menus on map and objects for both implementations

-The goal is to match all the features across both implementations while maintaining a clean and modular architecture.
+The goal is to match almost all the native Leaflet features across both implementations while maintaining a clean and modular architecture.
 However, some features may be available at the moment.
 To see which features are supported in each implementation, refer to the [Feature Comparison Table](Feature.md).